anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

 #### Cons:
  - Larger latency
  - More messaging overhead
- - Requires querying processed state
+ - Requires querying processed state of a proposer

 ### Verifying that a transaction could not be decrypted